November 3-4, 2023

 Brevard has great restaurants, two museums, historical walking tours, art walking tours, art galleries, music, shopping, hiking, fishing and so much more.

-Cost: $125/per person
+Friday & Saturday: $125/per person

 Event Overview

 History comes alive when best-selling authors and historians tell the stories of WWII.
-Over a leisurely day and a half, enjoy five talks, add in a walking tour of the Veterans History Museum, then spice it up with conversations with actual WWII Veterans who were there.
+Over a leisurely day and a half, enjoy six talks, add in a walking tour of the Veterans History Museum, then spice it up with conversations with actual WWII Veterans who were there.

 During your visit enjoy our charming shops, art galleries and sidewalk sculptures in the picturesque mountain town of Brevard, NC.
 This is a recipe for perfect, stimulating yet relaxing November days in the mountains.
 Reserve now.
 Spaces are limited and we anticipate this event to sell out quickly.